johnbumgarner/facial_similarities/README.md

 <p align="justify">
 This experiment used the Python module <i>Pillow</i>, which is a folk of PIL, the Python Imaging Library.
 The Pillow function used in this experiment was
 <i>PIL.ImageChops</i>.
 The ImageChops module contains a number of arithmetical image operations, called channel operations (“chops”).
 These can be used for various purposes, including special effects, image compositions, algorithmic painting, and more.
-The sub-function used was <i>difference</i>, which

-  Returns the absolute value of the pixel-by-pixel difference between the two images.

-  to ImageChops

-The ImageChops module contains a number of arithmetical image operations, called channel operations (“chops”).
-These can be used for various purposes, including special effects, image compositions, algorithmic painting, and more.

-The function used was PIL.ImageChops.difference(image1, image2), which returns the absolute value of the pixel-by-pixel difference between two images.
-This function was able to correctly identify the two images of Jennifer Aniston that were exactly the same.
-The function produced no false positives.
+The sub-function used was <i>difference</i>, which returns the absolute value of the pixel-by-pixel difference between two images.
+Here is how the function is called.

+    PIL.ImageChops.difference(base_image, comparison_image)

+The base_image in this experiment was one of Jennifer Aniston.
+The comparison_image dataset used in this experiment was the one that contained 12 images of actresses wearing earrings.
+The are 3 images of Jennifer Aniston in this dataset, but only one of these images is an absolute match.

+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/elizabeth hurley_earrings.jpeg
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/poppy_delevingne_earrings.jpeg
+    Photos with have dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/hilary_swank_earrings.jpeg
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/nicole_kidman_earrings.jpeg
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/jennifer_aniston_earrings_03.jpeg
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/jennifer_aniston_earrings_02.jpeg
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/jennifer_garner_earrings.jpeg
+    Photos with identical pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/jennifer_aniston_earrings.jpeg<
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/taylor_swift_earrings.jpeg
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/maggie_gyllenhaal_earrings.jpg
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/julia_roberts_earrings.jpeg
+    Photos with dissimilar pixels: jennifer_aniston_earrings.jpeg <--> female_headshots_with_earrings/natalie_portman_earrings.jpeg

+This pixel-by-pixel comparison is useful to find exact duplicates only and will not match images that have been slightly altered thus resulting in a different -pixel value.
 </p>